Tenson kōrin

-In Japanese mythology, the tenson kōrin (天孫降臨) is the descent of Amaterasu's grandson Ninigi-no-Mikoto from Heaven (Takamagahara) to Ashihara no Nakatsukuni; according to legend, the direct place of descent is at Takachiho-gawara in Japan.
+In Japanese mythology, tenson kōrin (天孫降臨, literally "descent of the heavenly grandson") was the descent of Amaterasu and Takamimusubi's grandson Ninigi-no-Mikoto from Takamagahara to Ashihara no Nakatsukuni.
+According to legend, the location of the descent was at Mt.
+Takachiho in Kagoshima Prefecture.
 Following the tenson kōrin, Ninigi's son, Hoori, was born.

 Three generations of Hyuga

-After the Tenson Korin there were the Three Generations of Hyuga until Jimmu's Eastern Expedition when the Imperial House of Japan was founded.
+After the tenson kōrin there were the Three Generations of Hyuga until Jimmu's Eastern Expedition when the Imperial House of Japan was founded.

 Alternate tellings

 In some versions of this story, more gods came down from heaven besides Ninigi-no-Mikoto.